coastie-uk/convention-auction/installation.md

 sudo certbot renew \--dry-run

----

-## **Optional Tips**

 Restart Apache if changes don’t take effect:
  sudo systemctl restart apache2

+Additional changes

+Set SECRET_KEY in config.json
+Update front-end icons (/images) as required
+Update backend default logo (/resources/default_logo.png) if required

 ---

 The default setup assumes that frontend and backend are running on the same server- /api/ is proxied to the backend on localhost, port 3000\.
 If this is not the case, the following changes will be needed:

+* If a port other than 3000 is needed, you need to edit the port setting in config.json.
 * Update the $API constant in each frontend script file to point to the correct backend server
-* Update the Apache site .conf file above as required
+* Update the Apache site .conf file as required
 * The backend will require CORS to prevent browsers blocking the cross-domain traffic.
-The code required for this is present in [backend.js](http://backend.js) but is commented out by default.
+The code required for this is present in [backend.js] but will need to be uncommented and configured for your use.

-Additional changes

-Set SECRET\KEY in config.json

-Update front-end icons as required